erroronline1/caro/readme.md

 * my.ini (MySQL) / mysql.conf.d/mysql.cnf (MariaDB) max_allowed_packet = 100M / [SQL SERVER](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-network-packet-size-server-configuration-option?view=sql-server-ver16) 32767
 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.
 * Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
-* [Customize](#customisation) your appropriate language-file (language.XX.ini)
+* [Customize](#customisation) your appropriate language-files (language.XX.ini and _install.default.XX.ini)
 * Run api/_install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.
 * Change system users default token immediately and store it in a safe place!
 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables
 Some variables can be edited during runtime.
-This applies for all *values* of language.xx.ini files and some settings in setup.ini
+This applies for all *values* of language.XX.ini files and some settings in setup.ini

 ```
 ; general application settings